pymachado/saitama_zond_presale/README.md

 ---

 ## Fee Mechanism

 The protocol uses a fee mechanism to self-maintain its operations.
 All transactions on the protocol have a cost associated of 2%.

+50% of the total fees collected will be allocated to the staking mechanism of the Saitama protocol.
+This will help remove a portion of the QRL tokens from circulation, contributing to the scarcity of the token and empowering its use within the ecosystem.

 ---